SkTomsi/google-image-search/README.md

 - [ ] Render the mock results
 - [ ] Add all rendering and progess/loading states
 - [ ] For the image search, scrape or reverse engineer Google's approach rather than using an API
+- [ ] Add tooltips on the main search box